alterNERDtive/VaultHunters-tweaks/README.md

 * ~~Lead Ingots now properly configured in the pool for Mekanism mod boxes; would cause empty boxes before.~~ Fixed in the official pack.
 * Added Uraninite Ore (Powah) to modded ore rooms in raw vaults.
-* Fixed BCC version number for Update 11.
+* Fixed BCC version number.
 * The Digital Miner’s Stone Generator Upgrade now correctly requires the Digital Miner research.
 * Fixed Witchery description to include the new 80% gating.
 * Added missing top tier for Vein Miner specializations.
+* Fixed affinities on jewels not having the correct weights.

 ## Balance Changes